Xavier vs. Cincinnati College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Xavier vs. Cincinnati BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's contest that pits the Cincinnati Bearcats (7-0) against the Xavier Musketeers (4-5) at Cintas Center is expected to be a tight matchup based on our computer prediction, which projects a final score of 76-73 in favor of Cincinnati.
+Saturday's game that pits the Cincinnati Bearcats (7-0) versus the Xavier Musketeers (4-5) at Cintas Center should be a tight matchup based on our computer prediction, which projects a final score of 76-73 in favor of Cincinnati.
 Tipoff is at 6:30 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!